How to Work With a Book Cover Designer

 You also likely have some ideas about how you want your book cover to look, and it’s important to get those thoughts across ahead of time to minimize trial and error in the design process.
 Again, most authors are not visual artists, and it may be challenging to describe exactly what you have in mind.
 One of the best ways to approach this is to send your designer examples of other book covers that align with your own ideas.
 Also, if you’re not sure what you want yet, looking through book covers is one of the best ways to decide what you want for your own book.

 Take a look at other books in your genre, or with similar themes and content.
 If there are books you know you’re competing with, make sure to check out their covers.
 This provides more than just information, it gives you (and your cover designer) a good idea of what your readers likely expect from your genre.
-This is important, since it will catch their eye and communicate immediately that your book might be similar to others they enjoy reading.
+This is important since it will catch their eye and communicate immediately that your book might be similar to others they enjoy reading.
 That’s also why this is worthwhile even if you have some ideas for your book cover already.book design

-You can also look around any images that strike you as appropriate.
+You can also look around for any images that strike you as appropriate.
 For example, if you’re writing a novel about ships and sailors, take a look at different images online that depict ships or ocean scenes.
 Anything that appeals to you can be sent to your designer for inspiration.
 You can look for logos, art, photos, or any image that may have style elements that you want to incorporate.

 And remember, you’re not looking for images to copy, you’re looking for artistic elements that can be used for inspiration.
 For example, you won’t actually be using the images of ships you find.
 But if you find an image of a ship that also manages to convey the dark, ominous mood of your maritime mystery novel, there will likely be style choices your designer can emulate in their own design.
 Other images will give your cover designer an idea of what direction to go.